How To Start Getting That Money

 Remember: By definition a donation is a gift made in exchange for no goods or services.
 The only thing you owe donors is gratitude.

 She Should Run offers Virtual Cohorts throughout the year.
-Our Virtual Cohorts provides you with education and resources to demystify the myths around running for office, a judgment free zone where women can explore a future run for office without intimidation, and a community of supportive women all across the country.
-Applications close for the Green Virtual Cohort on April 26th.
+Our Virtual Cohorts provides you with education and resources to demystify the myths around running for office, a judgment-free zone where women can explore a future run for office without intimidation, and a community of supportive women all across the country.